 We do this as a two step process.
 In the first step we find groups of features such that all of the feature's constraints can be satisfied, within a specified tolerance, by a single linear perspective camera.
 We take the smallest group such that each constraint is covered by at least one camera.
 We use a heuristic to drive a greedy search that captures local linear perspective in the image by attempting to group features that are sketched close to each other on the 2D canvas.
 Once the set of cameras has been determined the 3D feature components in each camera's group is used to define the camera's contribution to the overall projection of points in space.
-More specifically, the weight function for any camera is a summed distance surface implicit function [Singh 2002] defined around each 3D feature component that the constraint satisfies (see Figure 4).
+More specifically, the weight function [Singh 2002] defined around each 3D feature component that the constraint satisfies (see Figure 6).